dimpase/M2/Macaulay2:-under-the-hood.md

 Abstract: In this talk, we will describe the mathematics behind the implementations of free resolutions in Macaulay2.
 In particular, the Schreyer resolution and its variations will be explored, including examples.

+3. November 13, 2024 at 9AM PDT, 10AM MST, 11AM CST, 12:00 PM EST, 17:00 GMT, 18:00 CET
+Speaker: Frank Moore.
+Title: Computing Gröbner Bases

+Abstract: We will briefly recall the definition of Gröbner bases for ideals in a polynomial ring, and also mention extensions of this idea to several other instances.
+We will then discuss the standard algorithm for computing Gröbner bases, a linear algebra-based technique for reduction, as well as some optimizations of each.
+We will also address some pitfalls one may encounter when implementing these algorithms naively.
+Some attention will also be paid to discussing how one can use parallelism to decrease computation time.